Study with the Department of Archaeology and History

 Our Department has one of the largest postgraduate communities in the School of Humanities and Social Sciences.
 Undergraduate students can engage with each other in the La Trobe Archaeology Students Society or through one of the University’s other student associations.

-We have a strong staff presence on regional campuses and value the perspectives and connections of our regional students.
+We have a staff presence at La Trobe's regional campuses in Bendigo and Albury-Wodonga, and value the perspectives and connections of our regional students.

 Our students have opportunities to participate in field schools and study tours in Australia and abroad.